 One of the most amazing construction projects ever undertaken was at Bagan, the ancient kingdom of the Burmese rulers.
-There are thousands of pagodas spread across the dusty plains here, and while most of them were built for no other reason than to accommodate a Buddha statue, they are, in number, an amazing sight.
+For here, there are thousands of pagodas spread across the dusty plains, and while most were built for no other reason than to accommodate a Buddha statue, they are, in number, an amazing sight.

 Shwezigon Pagoda was built in the year 1102, and is believed to enshrine both a tooth and a bone of Gautama Buddha himself.
 It’s golden appearance with a circular stupa brightens up everybody’s day in Nyaung-U.